Trading a motorcycle for a car

 • Fun: Many riders choose a motorcycle for the joy of riding.
 A motorcycle is also less expensive than a car with similar performance, such as a convertible.

-• Parking: Motorcycles take less space to park and may have an easier time finding a place.
+• Parking: Motorcycles take less space to park and may have an easier time finding a place

 Cons of trading a car for a motorcycle

 • Risk: Motorcycle crashes tend to be more dangerous for the rider than car crashes are for a driver.
-You won't have all the protections that a modern car offers — like a seatbelt or airbags.
+You won't have all the protections a modern car offers — like a seatbelt or airbags.

 • Special gear: While motorcycles often cost less than cars to fuel and insure, you should consider buying protective gear like a helmet, riding boots, and other safety equipment.